-Due to the lack of research on graph adversarial attacks in VFL, we choose three attack methods in the centralized settings as our baselines.
-To make the attack methods transferable to GVFL, we extra train a surrogate model for the attacker the same as the local GNN model using the local data and the probabilities returned by the server model.
-The baselines are briefly described as follows. \begin{itemize} \item \textbf{RND~\cite{zugner2018adversarial}:} Based on the assumption that the connection of different types of nodes will affect the prediction result.
-For the given target node, RND randomly samples a node whose predicted label is unequal to the target node and add an edge between target node and the sampled node. \item \textbf{NETTACK~\cite{zugner2018adversarial}:} NETTACK, the first adversarial attack method on graph data, generates the adversarial edges guided by two evaluation functions from selected candidate edges and features.
-It modifies the highest-scoring edges or features, and updates the adversarial network iteratively to confuse GNNs. \item \textbf{FGA~\cite{chen2018fast}:} FGA constructs the edge gradient network based on original network firstly.
+Since this is the first work of adversarial attack on GVFL, three attack methods in the centralized setting are chosen as baselines.
+To make the attack methods transferable to GVFL, the probabilities returned by the server model and the local data are used to train a surrogate model, which is the same as the local GNN model.
+The baselines are briefly described as follows. \begin{itemize} \item \textbf{RND~\cite{zugner2018adversarial}:} we assume that the connection of different types of nodes will affect the prediction result.
+For a given target node, RND randomly samples a node whose predicted label is unequal to the target node.
+Then, add an edge between the target node and the sampled node. \item \textbf{NETTACK~\cite{zugner2018adversarial}:} it generates the adversarial edges guided by two evaluation functions from selected candidate edges and features.
+It modifies the highest-scoring edges or features, and updates the adversarial network iteratively to confuse GNNs. \item \textbf{FGA~\cite{chen2018fast}:} it constructs the edge gradient network based on original network firstly.
 Then, it generates the adversarial edges iteratively with the maximal absolute edge gradient til it reaches the attack budget $\Delta$. \end{itemize}